South China Morning Post: Closure of subsidiary publications

 Since the Alibaba acquisition, the SCMP has discontinued several subsidiary publications, including its Chinese-language edition, the 48 HOURS weekend magazine, and the popular HK Magazine alternative weekly.
 The 48 HOURS staff continue to write on other SCMP platforms.
 Zach Hines, former editor-in-chief of HK Magazine from 2000 to 2015, said that closing the magazine is an effort to shift the focus away from Hong Kong to mainland China and target western readers.
 Hines wrote in the Hong Kong Free Press of its closure:

-The South China Morning Post purchased us at the right time, and for sensible reasons.
-The media landscape was changing dramatically, as it continues to do, and their ownership bought us a few final years of life.
-But, like "One Country, Two Systems", this odd and uncomfortable marriage was never going to last.

-To be a truly independent press, you cannot be beholden to anyone except your readers.
-But, to my great dismay, this is becoming an increasing impossibility in Hong Kong, in both the mainstream Chinese and much-smaller English media.
-SCMP is owned by Alibaba, perhaps the biggest pro-China organization in the world, if you don't count the Communist Party.
-The paper's business interests are also drifting away from Hong Kong, and toward readers in the United States and the rest of the west.
-HK Magazine is a canary in the coal mine. [...]

-As this sad end to HK Magazine shows, it is clear that it is time now for someone else to step up and provide an alternative voice for Hong Kong.
-If you care about free speech and the liberal values that make Hong Kong what it is, say something about it.
-Do something about it.
-Support independent outlets like Hong Kong Free Press and FactWire.
-You have a voice.
-Use it.
-Or you will surely lose it.

 Initially SCMP stated that the HK Magazine website would be deleted from the internet, but the move was criticised.
 The Hong Kong Journalists Association lodged an inquiry with SCMP management.
 Hines stated, "It is unthinkable that a newspaper of record would ever consider deleting content from its archive.
 The SCMP should be held to proper journalistic standards.
 HK Magazine was an important feature of Hong Kong's media landscape, and it must be preserved.
 Deleting it would be an utter travesty of journalistic principles – and a slap in the face to SCMP's readers and to Hong Kong society in general."
 Following the negative reaction, SCMP stated that HK Magazine content would be migrated to the South China Morning Post website before the HK Magazine website was deleted.
 Additionally, Hong Kong data scientist Mart van de Ven launched a public appeal to help archive back issues of the magazine, expressing doubt that SCMP would preserve the full archive.
-However, he found that he was unable to access issue 1,103, which featured Leung Chun-ying on the cover.
+He found that he was unable to access issue 1,103, which featured Leung Chun-ying on the cover.